Supporting Conservative Causes For More Than 16 Years

 Fayette County Republican Women, Fayette County Texas

 Welcome to the Fayette County Republican Women's web site.
-Our organization, chartered in 2001, is affiliated with the Texas Federation of Republican Women and the National Federation of Republican Women, a body of over 100,000 women who support Republican candidates and causes at all levels of government.
+Our organization, chartered in 2001, is affiliated with the Texas Federation of Republican Women (tfrw.org) and the National Federation of Republican Women (nfrw.org), a body of over 100,000 women who support Republican candidates and conservative causes at all levels of government.

-FCRW is open to all Republican women and men who care passionately about the conservative cause.
-Education and support of conservative Republican candidates is our mission.
-In pursuit of that goal, our annual Literacy Projects, which began in 2003, provide an encyclopedic dictionary to all third-grade students in Fayette County and donate new adult and children books to each of our four Fayette County public libraries each year.
+FCRW is open to all Republican women and men who care passionately about conservative values.
+Political education and support of conservative Republican candidates is our mission.
+As part of that goal, our annual Literacy Projects, which began in 2003, provide an encyclopedic dictionary to all third-grade students in Fayette County and donate new adult and children books to each of our four Fayette County public libraries each year.

-In 2011, we initiated our annual FCRW scholarship program which, as of 2019, awards a $1,000.00 scholarship to one graduating senior girl at each of the five Fayette County High Schools.
+In 2011, we initiated our annual FCRW scholarship program which grew from $250 each in 2011 to $1,000 each in 2019 and 2020.
+These amounts were awarded to one graduating senior girl at each of the five Fayette County High Schools.
+In 2021, we will offer one $5,000 scholarship to attend Hillsboro College.
+(See EDUCATION for more details on this.)
 Our periodic fundraisers provide the monies for these projects, as well as opportunities to meet candidates and hear dynamic speakers such as Nick Adams, founder of FLAGUSA.org.
-For information on our next fundraiser, visit and "LIKE" us on Facebook: Fayette County Republican Women.
+Please "LIKE" us on Facebook: Fayette County Republican Women.
 (See link in Useful links).